The West Highland Way – not an Absinthe in sight

 Imagine if you will, taking a tall but overweight 57 year old into the basement of our three storey office and telling him his task for the next 4.5 hours was to walk up all the flights of stairs and when he got to the top to walk down again.
 Oh, and to repeat until his lungs popped out of his mouth.
 Make sure though, that before he starts, you adjust the stairs so that they’re all different sizes, have streams running down them and are often covered in mud.

 When he seems to be tiring (believe me, he’ll soon be tiring) I suggest you get a giant fan and attempt to blow him off the side of the track for a bit of a laugh.

 Still we did it and got to the hotel just before 6.
 What a place The Drovers Inn is!
 Google it for more info.
 Reception contains a selection of stuffed creatures including a bear, a wolf and a lamb with two heads.
 Oh, and it’s supposed to be haunted.

-I’m sharing a bathroom and managed to get in first – no shower just a 1970s bath.
+I’ve got a shared bathroom and managed to get in first – no shower, just a 1970s bath.
 No problem, a bath will be good if I can lift my aching legs high enough to get in.
 I turned the hot water tap on, waited a while, then added some cold.
 That should be ok I thought and put a foot in.
-If you’ve never seen a naked Yorkshireman leap 4 feet in the air with a burning foot then you’re probably lucky.
+If you’ve never seen a naked Yorkshireman leap 4 feet in the air with a scalded foot then you’re probably lucky.
 They must have a direct water feed from Hell to get it that hot.
 By the time I’d got enough cold in to stop my skin peeling off, the water was almost lapping over the top.